-- implement regulatory provisions for vocational training; and - develop mentoring to increase the transfer of know-how in the context of taking on new responsibilities.
+• implement regulatory provisions for vocational training; and develop the transfer of know-how and skills in the context of taking on new responsibilities.
 Ensuring that this know-how continues within the Group is a major challenge.

 Axway dedicates major efforts to employee training.
-Thus, in 2013, nearly 900 employees in Europe took part in at least one training session, for a total of over 31,000 hours of training.
+Thus, in 2014, 1,264 employees worldwide took part in at least one training session, for a total of over 38,000 hours of training, i.e. an average of 30 hours of training per trained employee.

-In France alone, 425 of the 610 employees received training, which totalled over 15,000 hours.
+In 2014, at Axway Software in France, 346 of the 610 employees received training, which totalled over 11,000 hours.

-9.5.4 Relations with employees
+Relations with employees